SWP eLearning Teacher Guide

 Work Time & Deadlines

-- Two PD times in April are designated work time for building your lessons
+PD work times for building your lessons are:

-- New teachers, who are building their very first eLearning lesson, will have some additional time in small groups with Rachel
+New teachers, who are building their very first eLearning lesson, will have full training and additional work time

 - Smore is the recommended platform for building eLearning lessons.